microsoftgraph/aspnetcore-webhooks-sample/README.md

 ### Setting up Azure Key Vault

+> [!NOTE]
-*Note: The app-only scenario in this sample requires this step.
+> The app-only scenario in this sample requires this step.
 It assumes that the public/private key pair for encrypting and decrypting resource data in the notification payloads are stored in Azure Key Vault.
-Refer to [the documentation](https://docs.microsoft.com/graph/api/resources/webhooks?view=graph-rest-beta) for a complete list of resources that support including resources data.*
+Refer to [the documentation](https://learn.microsoft.com/graph/api/resources/change-notifications-api-overview) for a complete list of resources that support including resources data.

 Follow the [documented steps](./KEYVAULT.md) to configure your Azure KeyVault in order to add support for change notifications with resource data.